Bruce Davis (video game industry)

 Bruce L. Davis (born 1952) is an American businessman, most recently CEO and chairman of Digimarc.
-Formerly the head of both Imagic and Activision, he is known for his role in the development of the video game industry.
+Formerly the head of both Imagic and Activision.

 Early life and education

 A native of New York, Davis earned a B.S. in accounting and psychology and an M.A. in criminal justice from University at Albany, SUNY, and a J.D. degree from Columbia University.

+Davis completed a PhD in criminal justice in April 2024.
+His dissertation, entitled "Indecent Exposure and the Court as Custos Morum," is a seminal work on the courts as custodians of morals in America.
+The dissertation was honored with the University at Albany Distinguished Dissertation Award for 2024.